dotnet/designs/accepted/2020/asnreader/asnreader.md

    - The reader design and implementation need to assume the inputs are untrusted data, used in trust decisions.
   - Provide a stateful writer that allows callers to use linear writing patterns for ITU-T X.690 BER data without worrying about managing prepended length values.
     - The writer will apply automatic conformance to CER and DER restrictions, as requested.
-  - Provide a `ref struct` version of the reader for performance-critical scenarios.
+  - Provide minimal-allocation reader APIs for performance-critical scenarios (`AsnDecoder`).
   - The reader and writer use C#/.NET paradigms, and translate to BER paradigms when they do not align.
   - Ensure callers have workarounds for types that the reader and writer do not have first-class support for.